-Mutual divorce on stamp paper before notary is valid?

-{Working copy}

 Mutual divorce on stamp paper before notary is valid or not?
 We didn't apply in court, we made it on 100 Rs.
 Stamp paper so my question is is it valid divorce?
 If not can i challenge in court?

-In the case of Mahendra Nath Yadav Vs Sheela Devi (Supreme Court of India) Held: Hindu Marriage Act, 1955, ss.
-9 and 13-B -A divorce got through the panchayat as per the local customs of a particular community will not be recognized by any court of law.
+In the case of Mahendra Nath Yadav Vs Sheela Devi, the Supreme Court of India held that as per Hindu Marriage Act, 1955 - A divorce got through the panchayat as per the local customs of a particular community will not be recognized by any court of law.
 A divorce, in order to be legalized, mandatory requires a judicial decree from a court of law and nothing less would do.
-Dissolution of marriage through panchayat as per custom prevailing in that area and in that community permitted cannot be a ground for granting divorce under Section 13 of the Act, 1955.

 Click here and find the best divorce lawyer in your city.